-Whether you’re a London local or just passing through, there’s always plenty of discover in Chinatown.
+Whether you’re a born-and-bred Londoner or just passing through, there’s always plenty to discover in Chinatown.
 Just a stone’s throw from Leicester Square, its streets are lined with busy restaurants, noodle bars, and Chinese supermarkets stocked with exotic ingredients you won’t find anywhere else.
-Chefs move on and restaurants change quickly here, but we’ve rounded up eight of the best places to eat right now.
-Avoid the all-you-can-eat buffets and try one of these instead.
+Chefs move on and restaurants change quickly here, so we’ve rounded up eight of the best places to eat right now.

 Four Seasons, Gerrard Street – A Chinatown institution for over a decade, Four Seasons is famous for its roast duck – all crispy skin and tender, flavoursome meat.
 According to the Financial Times, the marinade and sauce ingredients are a closely guarded secret, known only by the chef who prepares it.
 If you don’t fancy duck, their barbecue pork is equally good and there are plenty of classic Cantonese dishes on the menu.